 We deserve infrastructure that works.
 Not just technically, but publicly.

 It should feel like something you can count on, not something you fight with.
 But we do not treat it that way.
 We see it as necessary, yet we rarely give it the care, investment, or follow-through it deserves.
-That gap between what infrastructure is, and what it could be, is what drives me.

 What I Am About